k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 The Logical Unit's data is saved in PostgreSQL in 2 different schemas:

-1. __{Logical Unit Name}, contains all the Logical Unit tables names and data per instance, each table holds:
+1. __{Logical Unit Name}, contains all the Logical Unit table names and data per instance; each table holds:

    1.1 __iid + Logical Unit table original PK as the PostgreSQL table's primary key.

-2. {Logical Unit Name}, contains views on all the Logical Unit tables for Fabric internal use.
+2. {Logical Unit Name}, contains views on all the Logical Unit tables for Fabric's internal use.

 This structure open the ability to query data in the Business Entity's instance level when needed.